finfet/kestrel-doc/src/installation.md

 ### Windows Installer

 Follow the instructions on the installer.
+You may need to click through the SmartScreen warning.

-By default kestrel will be added to your user path.
-Kestrel can then be used from powershell or command prompt using the command `kestrel`.
+After installation, Kestrel can be used from powershell or command prompt using the command `kestrel`.

 ### Portable Install

-Unzip the archive. `kestrel.exe` can be run from any location you would like.
+Unzip the archive. `kestrel.exe` can be run from any location that you would like.

 ## SHA-256 Checksums